-

 I-75 From South of Bonita Beach Road to North of Alico: Construction Project: Nighttime Lane closure operations will Continue Sunday Nights through Thursday Nights for resurfacing operations, roadway widening, and guardrail reconstruction.

-- Nighttime lane closures are scheduled to continue and last for a tentative two to three weeks.
+- Nighttime lane closures are scheduled to continue Sunday nights through Thursday nights next week

-- Motorists should expect the southbound On-ramp to I-75 from Alico Road to be under shoulder and partial lane closure.
+- Motorists should expect the southbound On-ramp to I-75 from Alico Road and the southbound I-75 outside lane to be under shoulder and partial lane closure.

 - There is no detour anticipated at this time.